-The SECT program is a three-year educational program designed to be broad and flexible.
-It provides epidemiology and bioinformatics fellows with the specialized skills to incorporate novel high-throughput technologies into large-scale collaborative epidemiology studies and to become successful, cross-trained cancer epidemiologists/bioinformaticians.
+The Systems Epidemiology of Cancer Training Program is a three-year educational program designed to be broad and flexible.
+The SECT program provides epidemiology and bioinformatics fellows with the specialized skills to incorporate novel high-throughput technologies into large-scale collaborative epidemiology studies and to become successful, cross-trained cancer epidemiologists/bioinformaticians.

 Postdoctoral training slots in Systems Epidemiology are currently available.
 Applicants will be selected on a rolling basis.
 Funding is provided by the Cancer Prevention and Research Institute of Texas (CPRIT).